The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Our Practical Structure**

 -   Our practical structure will include two main folders(modules and teams).
--   Modules sub-folder will contain sub-folder of modules that are available.
+-   Modules sub-folder will contain a sub-folder of available modules.
 -   Teams sub-folder will contain list of teams that we want to be made available.

 ### Module Sources - Calling a Module

 **Understanding the Base**

-Module source code can be present in wide variety of locations.
+Module source code can be present in a wide variety of locations.

 These include: